Last Updated on March 19, 2021 by Julia Wilson

 - Ingestion: When a pet owner administers an essential oil, a cat licks essential oil in a burner, or ingestion during grooming.

-- Hydrocarbons which are made up almost exclusively of terpenes (monoterpenes, sesquiterpenes, and diterpenes).
+- Hydrocarbons are made up almost exclusively of terpenes (monoterpenes, sesquiterpenes, and diterpenes).

-- Oxygenated compounds which are mainly esters, aldehydes, ketones, alcohols, phenols, and oxides.
+- Oxygenated compounds are mainly esters, aldehydes, ketones, alcohols, phenols, and oxides.

 Essential oils to avoid

 The dose makes the poison, and that applies to essential oils, care must always be taken regardless of what type of essential oil you use.
 Some essential oils are safe to use in the home when diluted, but never directly apply neat essential oils to your cat and be careful with products that contain essential oils.
 If in any doubt, speak to your veterinarian first.

 Essential oils to avoid: